How Macmillan’s Holistic Needs Assessment helped Siobhan during breast cancer and redundancy

 Published: 01 May 2025

-Siobhan was diagnosed with breast cancer in her 60s.
-She had just been made redundant and her life felt more uncertain than ever.
-She sought support from Macmillan’s Holistic Needs Assessment to help her navigate her cancer journey.
+Siobhan was diagnosed with breast cancer at 58.
+At the same time, she was being made redundant and her life felt more uncertain than ever.
+She received support from Macmillan’s Holistic Needs Assessment to help her navigate her cancer journey.

 Navigating breast cancer and bipolar: how Siobhan found strength after diagnosis